Joseph DeGuardia: Star Boxing Inc.

-Other Series

-Star Boxing also promotes three other series:

-"New England Explosion" is the newest series with the debut coming on 12/13/19.
-The card will be headlined by "Action" Anthony Laureano and Richie "Popeye" Rivera, both local favorites!

-"Sliugfest At The SuN" series is the premier professional boxing experience in Connecticut.
-This event comes live from the beautiful Mohegan Sun Arena and has seen some of the best and brightest in boxing.

-Recently added "Catskills Clash" is a thrilling night of boxing from Resorts World Catskills.
-This marks the return of professional boxing to the famed Catskills region.
-The April 21st show has been postponed and will be rescheduled.

 Awards and honors

 Connecticut Boxing Hall of Fame

 In 2013, DeGuardia was inducted into the Connecticut Boxing Hall of Fame as a boxing promoter.
 Alongside the lawyer and promoter, the inductees for that year were former world title challenger Luigi "Kid Dynamite" Campurato and Israel "Pito" Cardona.
 Additionally, part of the class of inductees included broadcaster Al Bernstein, referee Johnny Callas, and USA Boxing Administrator Ronald Roy.

 New York Boxing Hall of Fame

 In 2016, Joe DeGuardia was inducted into the New York State Boxing Hall of Fame.
 The event was sponsored by Ring 8 and was held at Russo's On the Bay in Howard Beach, New York.
 Accompanying DeGuardia in the 2016 class was former Star Boxing fighter and welterweight champion, Aaron Davis.
 In addition to Davis, some notable posthumous inductees were Rocky Graziano, Hector Camacho, and Howard Cosell.